Digital Comic Book Collection and Reading Log: A Guide to Design and Organize in Notion

 - Select Database from the options available.

-Define the properties for your comic book collection.
-Consider including fields such as:
+Define the properties for your collection.
+Consider including the following fields:

 - Title: The title of the comic book.